A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Introduction

 While solving the forward problem requires expensive numerical solutions \citep{tago2012modelling} of Equation \ref{eq:wave_eq}, learning the inverse is even more computationally demanding as it involves iterating over velocity maps $v$ to minimize the difference between simulated waveforms from the forward model and ground-truth observations of $p$ \citep{tarantola1988theoretical}.
 As a result, traditional techniques for solving forward and inverse problems in subsurface imaging are difficult to scale in operational settings at the desired resolutions.
 In response, there is a growing interest in the geophysics community to leverage deep learning for subsurface imaging (DL4SI), in particular, using image-to-image-translation methods to map seismic waveforms to velocity maps and back directly from data.

-For example, several deep learning methods have recently been proposed for FWI using encoder-decoder architectures such as InversionNet \citep{wu2019inversionnet} and VelocityGAN \citep{zhang2019velocitygan}, where the encoder maps transform seismic data to latent feature representations that are decoded back to the velocity domain \citep{lin2023physics}.
-Techniques for solving the forward problem in PDEs include the seminal work on physics-informed neural networks (PINNs) \citep{raissi2019physics} and recent works in neural operators such as Fourier Neural Operators (FNOs) \citep{li2020fourier}.
-The basic idea of FNOs is to lift inputs to the frequency domain using Fourier transform and apply linear transforms before inverting them to the original space in every FNO layer.
-A recent work has also pursued the goal of solving both forward and inverse problems together using a common architecture termed Auto-Linear \citep{pmlr-v235-feng24a}, where two auto-encoders are first separately trained to project velocity and waveform fields to higher-dimensional manifolds, which are then linked using linear transforms for translating between manifolds.
+For example, several deep learning methods have recently been proposed for FWI using encoder-decoder architectures such as InversionNet \citep{wu2019inversionnet} and VelocityGAN \citep{zhang2019velocitygan}, where the encoder maps seismic data to latent feature representations that are decoded back to the velocity domain \citep{lin2023physics}.
+Techniques for solving the forward problem include the seminal work on physics-informed neural networks (PINNs) \citep{raissi2019physics} and recent works such as Fourier Neural Operators \citep{li2020fourier}.
+A recent work has also pursued solving both forward and inverse problems together using a common architecture, Auto-Linear \citep{pmlr-v235-feng24a}, where two auto-encoders are first separately trained to project velocity and waveform fields to higher-dimensional manifolds, which are then linked via linear transforms for manifold translation.

 Despite the variety of architectures explored in previous works in DL4SI, several open questions still remain unanswered such as: (1) How does the \textit{size of latent spaces} in encoder-decoder frameworks influence the quality of domain translations in DL4SI?
 While previous works such as InversionNet used lower-dimensional embeddings in their bottleneck layers, recent methods such as Auto-Linear advocate for higher-dimensional mappings.
 (2) Do we need \textit{complex architectures} for latent space translations or are linear transforms sufficient?
 (3) What is the role of \textit{manifold learning} in DL4SI where latent spaces are used not just for translation but also for reconstruction?
 (4) Can we simultaneously solve \textit{both forward and inverse problems} using joint frameworks?